chiteroman/PlayIntegrityFix/README.md

 # Play Integrity Fix

-A Zygisk module which fix "ctsProfileMatch" (SafetyNet) and "MEETS_DEVICE_INTEGRITY" (Play Integrity).
+A Zygisk module which fixes "ctsProfileMatch" (SafetyNet) and "MEETS_DEVICE_INTEGRITY" (Play Integrity).

-To use this module you must have one of this:
+To use this module you must have one of the following:

 - Magisk with Zygisk enabled.
 - KernelSU with [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext) module installed.